bench352/cs4514fyp/dc-for-dependencies/README.md

 # Docker Compose Files for Dependencies

 This directory contains the [Docker Compose](https://docs.docker.com/compose/) file for spinning up the necessary dependencies required by this system.
+They are primary for development purposes.

 - `./timescaledb`: For spinning up an [TimescaleDB](https://www.timescale.com/) instance.
     - Username: `postgres` Password: `password`